boonious/hui/README.md

 **Note**: other response formats such as XML, are currently being returned in raw text.

-### Other low-level HTTP client features

-Under the hood, Hui uses `HTTPoison` - an HTTP client to interact with Solr.
-The existing low-level functions of HTTPoison e.g. `get/1`, `get/3`
-remain available in the `Hui.Request` module.

 ## Installation

 Hui is [available in Hex](https://hex.pm/packages/hui), the package can be installed